 • It’s recommended to switch between at least two pairs of shoes to avoid wear and tear and maintain support – they will last longer.

 • As adults, we often say we’re “breaking in” a pair of shoes – this is not smart for anyone, especially for kids.
-Shoes need to be immediately comfortable – don’t allow for a breaking in period or expect shoes to get more comfortable over time – they need to fit and feel good now.
+But shoes need to be immediately comfortable.
+Don’t allow for a breaking in period or expect shoes to get more comfortable over time – they need to fit and feel good now.

 • Hand me downs might save money but they are not good for your kids feet.
 Old shoes lose support from wear and tear and sharing shoes can spread foot and nail fungus.
-It’s best to start off each season with a new pair of comfortable shoes in their new and right size.
+It’s best to start off each season with a comfortable pair of new shoes in your child’s right size.

 To win – please post in the comment section below: